jpultorak/AI/README.md

     Current agent uses minimax with alpha-beta pruning.
 Evaluation function is a linear combination of disks balance, mobility, frontier size, and corners captured with different weights for early, mid and late game.
 I tested two ways of representing othello state: **agents/reversi_state.py** with 8x8 matrix as board, and  **agents/reversi_bitboard.py** with two bitarrays for white/black disks.
 [Flood fill](https://www.chessprogramming.org/Dumb7Fill)-like algorithm with bitshifts is used for move generation/resolution and computing evaluation function.
 Agent was tested in 1v1 matchups against other agents (**reversi/bosses**) using `python3 local_ai_dueller_2023.py [--verbose 0|1|2] [--num_games N] reversi PROGRAM0.sh PROGRAM1.sh`.
 Possible improvements: Transposition tables, openings books, better evaluation (e.g. neural networks to determine optimal weights of each function components).

 - #### **Chess**
     Agent uses alpha beta search with quiescence search, with MVV-LVA heuristic for move ordering.
-Position evaluation consists of material balance, PPT, mobility and king safety, all depending on stage of the game.
+Position evaluation consists of material balance, PST, mobility and king safety, all depending on stage of the game.
 For early stages agent has got opening book implemented.